int128/kubelogin/docs/usage.md

       --insecure-skip-tls-verify                        [SECURITY RISK] If set, the server's certificate will not be checked for validity
       --tls-renegotiation-once                          If set, allow a remote server to request renegotiation once per connection
-      --tls-renegotiation-freely                        If set, allow a remote server to repeatedly request renegotiation --oidc-pkce-method string                         PKCE method.
-By default, PKCE is automatically enabled if the provider supports it.
+      --tls-renegotiation-freely                        If set, allow a remote server to repeatedly request renegotiation --oidc-pkce-method string                         PKCE code challenge method.
+Automatically determined by default.
 One of (auto|no|S256) (default "auto")
       --grant-type string                               Authorization grant type to use.
 One of (auto|authcode|authcode-keyboard|password|device-code) (default "auto")
       --listen-address strings                          [authcode] Address to bind to the local server.
 If multiple addresses are set, it will try binding in order (default [127.0.0.1:8000,127.0.0.1:18000])
       --skip-open-browser                               [authcode] Do not open the browser automatically